jamespfennell/hoard/next_steps.md

 - Can we test the on disk case?
 May need yet another interface :(

-- Write the code to collect DFiles into AFiles
+- Write the code to write the DFiles into AFiles

-- Write the AStore backed by disk
+- Write the code to write the AFiles on disk
+- Write the manifest serialization code

 - Metrics for disk usage